-Proposals put forward to support the optimum viability of Sissinghurst Castle, its estate, and its setting should conserve and enhance it as a significant heritage asset and visitor attraction.
-Proposals will be supported where they ensure any harm to the significance of the estate's heritage assets is avoided, minimised or, where unavoidable, justified.
+Development proposals for Sissinghurst Castle, its estate, and its setting should conserve and enhance its role as a heritage asset and a visitor attraction.
+Proposals should be designed to ensure that any harm to the significance of the estate's heritage assets is avoided or minimised.

-- 3.66.
+- 3.43.
 Sissinghurst Castle, which is owned and managed by the National Trust, is both a significant heritage asset and landscape feature, as well as a major visitor attraction making a considerable contribution to the local economy.
-The site creates a setting for the designated heritage assets of Sissinghurst Castle and Gardens and reflects the local landscape particularly to the East of Sissinghurst village, enhancing the character of the wider Kentish Weald landscape. - 3.67.
+The site creates a setting for the designated heritage assets of Sissinghurst Castle and Gardens and reflects the local landscape particularly to the East of Sissinghurst village, enhancing the character of the wider Kentish Weald landscape.
+The National Trust intend to maintain and enhance the visitor offer at Sissinghurst Castle to ensure its sustainable future whilst sensitively caring for its historic significance and sense of place.
+Visitor enhancements may include additional retail and new visitor welcome space and other improvements to the visitor offer. - 3.44.
 The Neighbourhood Plan recognises and supports the major contribution that Sissinghurst Castle makes to the heritage of the area.
 This policy seeks to support Sissinghurst Castle's continued viable use as a visitor attraction and to protect and enhance the Castle and its grounds for the benefit of current and future generations to allow it to remain a celebrated focal point within the parish.